Frequently Asked Questions

 Does the Coggin College of Business require a TOEFL score for exchange students?

 We do require proof of English language proficiency.
 While the TOEFL would be accepted for this purpose, there are other tests or ways to show English proficiency.
 Please see the English Language Proficiency section on the Coggin Exchange Application page for more information.
+If you are an international student intending to enroll in a dual degree program, then TOEFL scores are required.
+Please see our dual degree web page for more information.

 Why do you recommend that students live on campus?